section-engineering-education/engineering-education/content/articles/unsupervised-machine-learning-with-pycaret/index.md

 ### Map scatter plot onto the world map

-We need to map our scatter plot on the world map so that we can how the different countries are clustered.
+We need to map our scatter plot on the world map so that we can have the different countries are clustered.
 To perform this functionality we need first to install [geopandas](https://geopandas.org/) and [descartes](https://pypi.org/project/descartes/) which enables plotting of a world map and ensure that our scatter plot is well distributed in the world map.
 These two packages `geopandas` and `descartes` are very important when we want to work with a world map.

 Install using the following command: